The presence of stones in the gallbladder develops within it and are complex, pebble-like deposits that form within the gallbladder.

 - The incidence of gallbladder disease increases with age.
 The highest incidence is in the fifth and sixth decades.

-- Gallstone patients have a 20% chance of developing biliary colic or its complications at the end of a 20-year period.
+- Gallstone patients have a 20% chance of developing biliary colic or its complications at the end of 20 years.

 Other risk factors include: